adaptiman/lab10/README.md

 Let's see if we can create a `docker-compose.yml` file for our SF-Foodtrucks app and evaluate whether Docker Compose lives up to its promise.

-The first step, however, is to install Docker Compose in our VM.
-Since Compose is written in Python, you can install it easily with pip:
+The first step, however, is to install Docker Compose in our VM:
 ```
-$ pip install docker-compose
+$ sudo apt -yq install docker-compose
 ...

 $
 ```
-Linux users can easily get their hands on Docker Compose by following the [instructions](https://docs.docker.com/compose/install/) on the docs.
-If you're running Windows or Mac, Docker Compose is already installed as it comes in the Docker Toolbox.

 Test your installation with:
 ```
 $ docker-compose version
-docker-compose version 1.25.5, build unknown
+docker-compose version 1.17.1, build unknown
-docker-py version: 4.2.0
+docker-py version: 2.5.1
 CPython version: 2.7.17
 OpenSSL version: OpenSSL 1.1.1  11 Sep 2018